apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.client.private_key.filename STRING NULL

-   The filename of the Traffic Server private key.
-Change this variable only if the private key is not located in the Traffic Server SSL client certificate file.
+   The filename of the |TS| private key.
+Change this variable only if the private key is not located in the |TS| SSL client certificate file.

 .. ts:cv:: CONFIG proxy.config.ssl.client.private_key.path STRING NULL

-   The location of the Traffic Server private key.
+   The location of the |TS| private key.
 Change this variable only if the private key is not located in the SSL client certificate file.